 - Ongoing availability of training and support to help use the CRM in effective ways

-The current reality across Extension is the manner in which contact information is used across various programs relies on pieces of contact information saved in different formats, tucked away in different locations, accessible by separate people who communicate sparingly with each other.
+The current reality across Extension is people’s contact information for various Extension programs ends up saved in different formats, tucked away in different locations, accessible by separate people who communicate sparingly with each other.

-Meanwhile, by virtue of their varied interests and involvement with various events we offer, constituents navigate their way through a number of Extension programs, showing up in contact lists owned by different units.
+Meanwhile, by virtue of their varied interests or engagement with Extension events, our constituents navigate through numerous Extension program areas, popping up in contact lists owned by different programs (or county offices).

-The result is ongoing outreach efforts that land in their mailbox or email In box from disparate Extension program areas.
-The potential exists for them to become bombarded with messages from Extension… how are we to measure the efficacy of all our outreach time and expense in this current system?
+The result is ongoing outreach efforts that land in their mailbox or In box coming in from different Extension program areas.
+Thus increasing the potential for them to become bombarded with messages from Extension… how are we to measure the efficacy of all our time and expense in this current system?

 We can do better!